Why does my wedding website look like everyone else's — and how do I fix it?

 Wedding website platforms are built for volume.
 Their goal is to make it possible for any couple, regardless of design experience, to have something functional and presentable live within an hour.
 That's a genuinely useful thing.
 But the output of that goal is a landscape of wedding websites that share the same font pairings, the same layout logic, the same hover states because they're all drawing from the same well of safe, broadly acceptable design choices.

-Whether it matters depends on what you think a wedding website is for.
-If it's purely logistical, aka a place to park the venue address and registry link, then maybe the sameness is fine.
-But if your wedding has a point of view, a particular feeling you've been cultivating across every decision you've made, then a website that could belong to anyone is quietly undercutting all of it before a single guest walks into your reception.
+Here's the thing: it matters the second your guests click the link.
+If your wedding has a point of view, a feeling you've been building across every single decision, a website that could belong to anyone is quietly undercutting all of it before a single guest enters your reception.

 Most couples don't want generic.
 They just don't know a choice exists.